christophihl/startupengineer/content/_repos/dat_sci_3/15_rep_stock.md

 The goal of this session is to teach you how to develop a shiny application.

-## <i class="fab fa-r-project" aria-hidden="true"></i> &nbsp; ProjectStock Analyzer Application
+## 1 - Stock Analyzer Application <i class="fab fa-r-project" aria-hidden="true"></i> &nbsp;

-This is going to be your second Project: Stock Analyzer App - A fully functional stock analysis application built with shiny
+Your second challenge is going to be developing a **stock analyzer app** - a fully functional sotck analysis application built with shiny.

-An app that can pull in any of the stock that are listed in the SP500, DOW, NASDAQ or DAX and it will be able to select one and analyze them using a short and a long moving average.
-The user can change the moving averages to what they want
+The application will be capable of showing any stocks listed in the S&P500, DOW, NASDAQ or DAX selected by the user.
+On top, users will be able to analyze trends with chosen parameters based on moving averages.

 You're building this!

+`@JOSCHKA`
 << INSERT IMAGE or embedd APP >>

 <a href="https://cran.r-project.org/web/packages/quantmod/index.html" target="_blank">